connorwaslo/predict_nba/README.md

 I used a feedforward neural network and statistics from the past decade to predict the outcome of regular season nba games.

+Relevant files: profit_calc.py  |  betting.py

+Dependencies can be found in requirements.txt

 ## Data

 I scraped individual player statistics, basic team stats, and advanced team stats for use in prediction.